How Going Local Can Help You Exponentially Grow Your Business

-Even though your goal is to expand geographically, you still need to think locally.
+Even though your goal is to expand geographically, you still need a local business strategy.
 If you’re based in Washington, D.C. and you want to expand to neighboring cities, you’ll benefit more by establishing a local presence in each individual city than trying to establish a presence in the Mid-Atlantic region.

 Locality-specific webpages and social media accounts are more likely to get traction since you are not competing with as many national or global businesses using the same keywords.
 On the same token, depending on your industry, people will be searching for businesses on a local level.

 From a customer perspective, many customers prefer working with local businesses, because they feel more friendly and relatable.
 Local businesses are perceived as more customer-focused and attentive than larger scale regional or national companies.

 Going local is a great option, but you don’t have to open headquarters or offices in every location you want to enter.
 Thanks to technology, you can expand your business geographically without having to move a single computer.

 Just because there is a big city next to your small town does not mean you will be successful in the city.
 Market research is vital when deciding where you want to expand.
 Do your research and understand the demand, competition and climate of any area where you are considering doing business.
 You should also keep in mind cost inflation and adjust prices accordingly, if necessary.
 Focus on those cities, towns and regions where your research shows you have a good chance of making a profit.

 Understand the Locality Where You Want to Expand

 Research to make sure you understand the demographics, needs, history and concerns of every specific area where you want to attract customers.
 Who is your target audience in this particular city?
 What do they value?
 What are their concerns?
 How can your business help them?
 Understanding who your target demographic is in each location – beyond age, gender and ethnicity – will allow you to customize your business strategy to best fit the needs of the residents in each location.

 Create Online Content for Specific Geographical Areas